 The novel begins with the character of Scout describing her brother Jem’s arm injury that happened years earlier.
 Jem and Scout have several theories about what led to the injury and argue about it, then to settle the argument, they seek their father’s opinion, and their father tells them that they are both right.

 Scout then begins to narrate the events of the years before Jem’s injury.
 They live in a nice residential area of a town called Maycomb County.
 It is a small town where everyone knows everyone else down to their ancestry, and the people are accustomed to social interactions with each other.
 However, there is a house in Scout’s neighborhood that is of interest to the people of the town because the house is always shut and the inhabitants of the house never socialize with neighbors.

 The inhabitants of this house are the Radleys and their youngest son Arthur Radley who is never seen outside is nicknamed Boo Radley and described as an awkward monster in children’s imagination.

 One summer, Scout and Dill meet a new boy in the neighborhood called Dill.
 Dill lives in another city but would be coming to Maycomb County every summer to stay with his relative.
 Scout and Jem become friends with Dill who is fascinated with the legend of the never-seen Boo Radley.
 Dill begins to formulate dares and plots to get them all to go to the Radley house in the hope of seeing Boo Radley.
 But they never succeed in seeing him.

-Summer comes and Tom Robinson is tried in court with Atticus as his defense attorney.
+Summer comes, and Tom Robinson is tried in court with Atticus as his defense attorney.
 Scout and the other kids have high hopes that Tom Robinson would be freed.
-But the outcome is not as expected.
+But the outcome was not as expected.

 Events take a turn for the worse as lives are lost and endangered by some people who nurse racism and hatred in their hearts.